heutelbeck/sapl-demos/sapl-demo-axon/README.md

 }
 ```

 When handling the command, the PEP will formulate an authorization subscription.
-For example, when ```cheryl``` attempts to hospitalise patient ```3``` into the general ward, the following subscription is generated, based on the SpEL expression in the annotation:
+For example, when ```cheryl``` attempts to hospitalise patient ```3```in the general ward, the following subscription is generated based on the SpEL expression in the annotation:

 ```JSON
 {